 Please send check to address on payment page or pay by credit

 card.
+We will need your deposit to guarantee a spot with this trip.
 Payments made by credit card will be charged 2%

 convenience fee to cover our cost for that.